Adult English course FAQs

 Studio Cambridge is a founder member of English UK, accredited by the British Council and a member of IALC (International Association of Language Centres).

-On average, we have some 200 adult students present at any one time between September and June.
-This rises to 400 in July and August.
-This is the optimum size because it is big enough to allow us to provide a wide range of academic programmes at all levels and small enough that we can give you the personal attention you deserve.
+We have 16 classrooms and a capacity of approximately 180 students, so we can teach at all levels from beginner to advanced.
+This is the optimum size because it is big enough to allow us to provide a wide range of academic programmes and small enough that we can give you the personal attention you deserve.

 You are not required to buy books, as educational materials are included in the cost of the course.
 Books and tapes are also available for reference and on loan, free of charge in our Learning Centre.
 However, you may wish to buy a dictionary or other reference books.
 There are additional costs for required course books for students taking the IELTS and the University of Cambridge examination courses.